 I saw this video once of a young man jumping in puddles with friends on a cloudy day.
 He jumps from one puddle to the next while water splashes and stains his clothing.
 Suddenly, it starts pouring rain.
 You can hear thunder booming in the background and see lightning crackling in the sky.
-Everyone else around him starts running for shelter…even the person holding the camera tries to convince him to leave, but he brushes them off as if they are overreacting and keeps jumping as if nothing has changed.
+Everyone else around him starts running for shelter…even the person holding the camera tries to convince him to leave, but he brushes them off as if they are overreacting and continues jumping as if nothing has changed.

 He decided to make one final leap into an oversized puddle right in front of him, but when he landed his entire body disappeared as it sank beneath the surface.